Anas12312/Reddit-Scraping/README.md

 ## Contributing

 Feel free to fork this project and submit pull requests if you'd like to contribute!
 You can also open issues for bugs or suggestions.

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-- [Puppeteer](https://github.com/puppeteer/puppeteer) for providing an amazing automation library for Chrome and Chromium.
-- Reddit for being a great platform to experiment with web scraping.